Our YouTube Review Of Yogabed

-Because Yogabed sells exclusively online, they tend to play the coupon game, just like any other bed-in-a-box mattress.
-During major holidays, and randomly throughout the year, the will offer discounts on Yogabed.
-You can check here on Marpac.com for current promotions.
+However, like most other online mattress companies, Yogabed tends to play the coupon game.
+During major holidays and randomly throughout the year, they will offer discounts on their products.
+You can check here on Yogabed’s website for current promotions.
 They don’t always have a mattress coupon/deal, but they are pretty regular with offering some sort of discount.

 Yogabed is a memory foam mattress, but it’s also sort of not a memory foam mattress.
-By that I mean, you can tell the bed uses memory foam, but there’s no stuck-in-the-mud feeling the way there is with Nectar, Novosbed, and a lot of other memory foam beds.
+By that, I mean you can tell the bed uses memory foam, but there’s no “stuck” feeling the way there is with Nectar, Novosbed, and a lot of other memory foam beds.

 As far as construction goes, Yogabed has four layers of foam.
-The first layer is 2″ of super-dense support foam—that’s the foundation for the mattress.
-Then you have 5″ of a slightly less dense support foam.
+The first layer is 1″ of dense support foam—that’s the foundation for the mattress.
+Then you have 6″ of a slightly less dense support foam.
 Next is 2” of YogaGel Memory Foam.
 The top layer is 1″ of Instant Response YogaFoam.
-This foam feels more neutral and is what shields you from experiencing a true, memory foam feel.
-In other words, the memory foam is there, but it’s not the top layer and therefore it’s not what you feel most.
+This foam feels more neutral and is what shields you from experiencing a true memory foam feel.
+In other words, the memory foam is there, but it’s not the top layer, and therefore it’s not overwhelming.